sassembla/AssetRails-Support/README.md

 full example is in [Sample project](https://github.com/sassembla/AssetRails-Support/tree/master/Samples/AssetBundleReaderProject).

 ###fast multi platform bundlize & manage support
-generate & hold versioned-AssetBundles for each platform.
+Generate & hold versioned-AssetBundles for each platform.

 ###use inherited AssetBundles supported.
-You can use new version of versioned-AssetBundles group with old versioned-AssetBundles.
+You can generate new versioned-AssetBundles group with old versioned-AssetBundles.

-e.g.
+below example will generate new version 2 versiond-AssetBundles from version 1's AssetBundles and new AssetBundlse.

 	/Applications/Unity/Unity.app/Contents/MacOS/Unity -batchmode\
 	 -quit -projectPath $(pwd)\